 The Center for Computational Research, a leading academic supercomputing facility, maintains a high-performance computing environment, high-end visualization laboratories, and support staff with expertise in advanced computing, modeling and simulation, visualization, and networking.

-in a state-of-the-art 4000 sq ft machine room, include a generally
+housed in a state-of-the-art 4000 sq ft machine room, include a

-accessible (to all UB researchers) Linux cluster with more than
+generally accessible (to all UB researchers) Linux cluster with

-8000 processor cores and QDR Infiniband, a subset (32) of which
+more than 8000 processor cores and QDR Infiniband, a subset (32) of

 processing units (GPUs).
 Industrial partners of the

 University have access to a cluster with more than 3400 processor